·

 One final BONUS TIP: Use Pinterest to grow your email newsletter subscriber list.
 Promote your awesome free lead magnets!

-If you haven’t even started a Pinterest account for your blog I’ve written this ultimate beginner’s guide to starting on Pinterest.
+If you haven’t even started a Pinterest account for your blog, I’ve written this ultimate beginner’s guide to starting on Pinterest.

 And don’t forget to get the free Pinterest pin templates!